Chicago · Updated May 24, 2026

 Wire, Paxum, USDT-TRC20, Capitalist

-Best for: Small-to-mid advertisers testing across verticals with low entry-bar requirements
+Best for: Small-to-mid advertisers testing across verticals with a low entry-bar requirement

-Not for: Large advertisers — AM and reporting infrastructure not at the scale of incumbents
+Not for: Large advertisers — AM and reporting infrastructure isn't at the scale of PropellerAds or Adsterra

 Mondiad targets the segment adsy.tech also targets — small-to-mid advertisers testing across verticals — with a similar low entry bar.
 Panel is less mature than top-tier networks but not deceptive.
-Operationally clean for the spend tier.
+Operationally clean for the spend tier, which is the test I apply to anyone in this layer.

 Lead-gen popunder economics in the Midwest